 It’s worth noting that you could easily spend less on housing.
 We found two nice-looking one-bedroom spaces under $900 per month on Airbnb, and local prices for longer stays (if you’re a student, for example) are likely much cheaper.
 We chose to spend more because we wanted the extra space (the small bedroom became Chad’s recording studio for his podcasts).

-(Psst…If you’re new to Airbnb, you can use my sign-up link and we both get a credit!)
+(Psst…If you’re new to Airbnb, you can use my sign-up link!)

 Local transportation costs include a couple bus tickets, though I mostly walked or cycled to get around.
 We were also pleasantly surprised to find that some of the regional buses (like the one we took out to nearby hiking areas) were free.
 The cost of getting to Tartu from Tallinn by train and then Bolt (the local version of Uber) is the international transportation line item.